Beans And Pulses/ Vegan African/Vegetarian/ vegetarian/ West African Food

 Cowpeas or Black-Eyed Peas

-Black-eyed peas, a variety of cowpeas are the most common bean to use.
-White black-eyed peas are very easy to get, hold their shape in the stew and maintain a satisfying bite.
+Black-eyed peas, a variety of cowpeas, are the most common bean to use.
+White black-eyed peas are very easy to get, hold their shape in the stew, and maintain a satisfying bite.
 Sometimes I mix them with chickpeas.
-Canned or dried versions of the beans work beautifully however the dried beans are the best.
-My mother used the red version of the beans (cowpeas) and even though I didn’t really know what bean it was, until just a few days ago, I remember that distinct colour.
-It does make me wonder whether that is why red red is called red red, partly due to the red beans, and the other part due to the palm oil, which we will discuss next.
+Canned or dried versions of the beans work beautifully; however, the dried beans are the best.
+In Nigeria, there is a preference for brown cow-peas called oloyin or honey beans.
+These are very soft and sweet; therefore, if you use them, your stew will have a mashy consistency with delicious sweeter notes.
+My mother used the red version of cow-peas, and even though I didn’t really know what bean it was at the time, I remember that distinct colour.

 Red Palm Fruit Oil (Dende)